 MFA for every root account

 MFA (Multifactor Authentication) is strongly recommended to be enabled for every account with no exceptions.
 MFA is an essential security requirement that you should have to protect your data.
 Lack of MFA can expose your confidential client information to breaches.
-Avoiding this simple misconfiguration can help you get one step closer to complying with NIST, AICPA, ISO 27001 compliances.
+Avoiding this simple misconfiguration can help you get one step closer to complying with NIST, AICPA, and ISO27001 compliances.

 Password rotation on root accounts